Bliksempie/fractured-world/chronicles/008-gravebloomer-fragments.md

 **Earlygame**: Witness account from a fog-covered farm outside Lisbon.

-> "They didn’t attack.
+> "They didn't attack.
 They just... tended.
 Watered.
 Planted.
 Not crops.
 Not spores. *Memories.*"

 *If analyzed, Chronicle logs a possible Gravebloomer subspecies focused on psychological environments.*
 <!-- /fragment-meta -->